-Surface reconnaissance and subsurface testing in 38 survey locales, reexamination of 13 survey locales, testing in proposed borrow area F and the addition to borrow area C (Table 3.1), and a review of the files in the Office of History and Archeology resulted in the documentation of 78 sites.
-Fifty-six sites were located in the field, and 22 sites were noted in the Office of History and Archeology files.
-In addition, three sites found at the end of the 1982 field season were also recorded, bringing the total number of sites documented to date for the Susitna Hydroelectric Project to 245.
+Surface reconnaissance and subsurface testing in 38 survey locales, reexamination of 13 (8%) of the 164 survey locales examined to date, testing in proposed borrow area F and the addition to borrow area C (Table 3.1), and a review of the files in the Office of History and Archaeology resulted in the documentation of 78 sites.
+Fifty-six sites were located in the field, and 22 sites were noted in the Office of History and Archaeology files.
+Three sites found at the end of the 1982 field season were also recorded, bringing the total number of sites documented to date for the Susitna Hydroelectric Project to 245.
 In addition to reconnaissance level testing, five sites were systematically tested.
 Two sites tested in 1981 and one site tested in 1982 received further testing in 1983 to assist in site specific and overall program significance.

-Sites recorded during reconnaissance level testing during the 1983 field season and the three found in 1982, but recorded in 1983, are discussed in this chapter.
+Sites recorded during reconnaissance level testing during the 1983 field season and the three found in 1982 (but recorded in 1983 due to the fact they were found on the last day of the field season) are discussed in this chapter.
 The 22 sites documented in the files of the Office of History and Archeology (TLM 005, TLM 006, HEA 012, HEA 038, HEA 128, HEA 139, HEA 141, HEA 142, FAI 141, FAI 142, FAI 143, FAI 144, FAI 145, ANC 052, ANC 077, ANC 079, ANC 082, ANC 096, ANC 099, ANC 118, ANC 245 and TYO 014) are considered in chapters 4 and 5 under impact and mitigation.
 Of the 56 sites located and documented during the 1983 field season 53 are prehistoric and three are historic.

-Fifty-three percent of the 1983 survey locales examined (Table 3.1) and 23% of the survey locales reexamined produced sites.
+Fifty-three percent of the 1983 survey locales (38) examined (Table 3.1) and 23% of the survey locales reexamined (13) produced sites.
 Borrow area K was observed to be overly steep and wet and considered an area of low archeological potential, therefore, no surface reconnaissance or subsurface testing was undertaken.